tommlogan/riskblog/_posts/2019-02-27-web-scraping.md

 My example will be for scraping in Python, so, as with any Python coding project, we'll be working in a virtual environment.
 Create one in the highest level of your project's directory.
 That is, in the code terminal you're using (OS dependent)
+0. (if you haven't already you'll need to install the ability to create virtual environments: `pip install virtualenv`)
 1. cd to your project's directory.
 2. `python3 -m virtualenv venv` or `python -m virtualenv venv`